 Step 5: Update Linked Tables

-After migration, Access creates linked tables that connect to SQL Server.
+After the access frontend sql backend switch, Access creates linked tables that connect to SQL Server.
 Verify the links:

 Check Table Icons